Free & Online Gratuity Calculator UAE 2025 (MOHRE Updated)

 Limited Contract

 A limited contract has a fixed end date.
 Gratuity is simple under this format because the law applies the same rules for both resignation and termination.
+It uses a two-tier calculation structure (explained in formula section below).

 Unlimited Contract (Old System)